Regulation of nicotine marketing: IndyCar auto racing

+At least two support series events from series not usually paired with an open-wheel series ejected drivers for being underage under the MSA.
+During the CART 2001 Marlboro 500, NASCAR Craftsman Truck Series driver Kyle Busch was ejected from that series' paddock at the California Speedway for being underage (16), as the CART race that weekend featured Marlboro, Kool, and Player's sponsorships.

+In 2008, the Sears Auto Center 150 USAR Hooters ProCup North race at The Milwaukee Mile, which some NASCAR teams use for driver development, was held during the IndyCar race at The Milwaukee Mile.
+As such, five drivers under the age of 18, most notably Joey Coulter and 2011 Daytona 500 champion Trevor Bayne, both of whom eventually won in NASCAR's national series, were forced to sit out the round as the Penske cars in the IndyCar feature carried unbranded Marlboro sponsorship.
+USAR, the sanctioning body of the event, asked the prohibited drivers to participate in the Thursday test before IndyCar arrived, and allowed an age-legal driver to qualify the car and race, provided they start at the rear of the field.
+The prohibited drivers would score points for the weekend.

 The end of tobacco advertising also permitted INDYCAR to allow the Star Mazda Championship to be permitted alongside the IZOD IndyCar Series in 2010, as that series requires a minimum age of 16 (no drivers under 18 are permitted in any support series under tobacco regulations).

 NASCAR auto racing

 NASCAR's top series, the NASCAR Grand National Series, found sponsorship from R. J. Reynolds Tobacco Company (RJR) in the early 1970s following the United States ban on television advertising of cigarettes.
 The "Winston Cup" became the title of the series, and later, some other regional series under NASCAR were also sponsored by the tobacco company (for example, the "Winston West" series).
 In the mid-1970s, some races began to get partial television coverage, frequently on the ABC sports variety show, Wide World of Sports.
 While Winston was not able to do commercial advertisements, their name was all over television during races.

 Over the many years of their relationship with NASCAR, Winston sponsored several races and prize programs including the Winston 500, The Winston all-star race, the Winston Western 500 and the 1985–1997 Winston Million, which awarded a million dollars to a driver who could win a "small slam" of the sport's four Grand Slam events in the same year.
 From 1998 to 2002, the Winston No Bull 5, a more complex award system, was used.
 Each year, there were five races (initially the four majors and Indianapolis) selected to be a part of this promotion.
 Each driver who finished in the top 5 in the previous No Bull 5 race was eligible to win in the next race selected, along with a fan.
 If one of the eligible drivers won that race, they were awarded with a million dollar bonus.